 Halo Wars 2 breaks the conventions of real-time strategy games with its new fast-action Blitz mode.
 So for the launch, we needed a campaign as lightning-quick and genre-defying as the game itself.
 That’s why we partnered with Twitter to create the first game played entirely through Twitter’s new Direct Messaging platform.
+It was recognized by Twitter as the best use of direct messaging by any brand in 2017.

 It all started with a tweet for help from Isabel, a new A.I. from the Halo Wars 2 story arc.